RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ```

 ### 3. Save last commit
-In order to keep a reference to a same repository version execute script *find_commit.py* which saves the last commit sha for each repository.
+In order to keep a reference to a same repository version execute script *find_commit.py* which saves the sha and date of the last commit on the default branch for each repository.
 Classification and analysis will refer to this version.

 ```
 python find_commit.py